-Agency - State of Florida, Agency for Health Care Administration or its designee.
+Agency - State of Florida, Agency for Healthcare Administration or its designee.

-Aging and Disability Resource Center (ADRC) - An agency designated by the DOEA to develop and administer a plan for a comprehensive and coordinated system of services for older and disabled persons.
+Aging and Disability Resource Center (ADRC) - An agency designated by the Department of Elder Affairs (DOEA) to develop and administer a plan for a comprehensive and coordinated system of services for older and disabled persons.